ICanBoogie/MessageBus/README.md

 ### Cloning the repository

-The package is [available on GitHub][], its repository can be cloned with the following command
+The package is [available on GitHub][], its repository can be cloned with the following Message
 line:

 	$ git clone https://github.com/ICanBoogie/MessageBus.git